Nethenpeter4521/BASIC-STATS-1/README.md

 # BASIC-STATS-1
 Q1) Identify the Data type for the Following:
-Activity	                      Data Type

 Number of beatings from Wife	- Discrete